-Digital products (also known as "digital goods" or "e-goods") are intangible (or non-physical) goods that exist in electronic or digital format (e.g., digital media, downloadable music, webinars and online courses, fonts and graphics, digital subscriptions, online ads, internet coupons, electronic tickets, downloadable software, mobile applications, and online games, etc.).
-Digital goods are delivered electronically, such as through email or online download.
+Digital products (also known as "digital goods" or "e-goods") are intangible (or non-physical) goods that exist in electronic or digital format.
+These can be digital media, downloadable music, webinars and online courses, fonts and graphics, digital subscriptions, online ads, internet coupons, electronic tickets, downloadable software, mobile applications, online games, etc. Digital goods are delivered electronically, such as through email or online download.
 In X-Cart, digital goods can be configured using the add-ons File Attachments and E-goods.

 In many countries, digital goods may be taxed separately from tangible goods and at a different tax rate.

 In the EU, the List of electronically supplied goods and services is uniform for all EU members.

 Suppose a merchant sells digital goods for personal use to the residents of European countries.
 In that case, it's necessary to charge VAT (Value Added Tax) on such products regardless of whether the merchant is based in the EU or outside it.
 The merchant must charge the VAT rate applicable in the country where a buyer is established, has a permanent address, or usually reside.
 VAT should be configured based on a customer billing address.

 Some European tax authorities require that a merchant collects and records two pieces of evidence of a buyer's location.
 It can be, e.g., a customer's billing address and IP.
 If an IP address appears to come from a different country, then a merchant should get another piece of evidence, e.g., the address of the customer's credit card provider.